textileio/papers/draft.md

 *Dispatcher* is used.
 Every Event generated in the Store is sent to a Dispatcher when write Transactions are committed.
 The Dispatcher is then responsible for broadcasting these events to all registered *Reducers*.
-For example, if a particular Entity is updated via a Model, the corresponding Action will be encoded as an Event by the Event Codec (as mentioned previously).
-These Events will then be dispatched to the Dispatcher, which will:
+For example, if a particular Entity is updated via a Collection, the corresponding Action will be encoded as an Event by the Event Codec (as mentioned previously).
+These Events will then be dispatched via the Dispatcher, which will:

 1. Store the new Event in persistent storage (*Datastore*).
 If the Transaction made *multiple* changes, this is done *transactionally*.